modulojs/modulo/CONTRIBUTING.md

   minification.
 Instead, keep it simple, clear, and self-documenting.
 - Avoid continuing long statements onto new lines.
 Instead, create descriptively named temporary variables.
-- For larger blocks of code, consider JS constructs such as `for..of` loops to keep the code's logical flow clear and imperative, instead of chaining methods such as `.forEach` or `.map`.
+- For complicated operations, use JS constructs such as `for..of` loops to keep the code's logical flow clear and imperative, instead of chaining methods such as `.forEach` or `.map`
 - Most operations should be synchronous, so they can finish before reflow (e.g. do not add unnecessary layers of callback indirection)